warmana/cloudant-docs-fork/source/includes/api/_database.md

 }
 ```

-The elements of the returned structure are shown in the following table:
+The elements of the returned structure are shown in the following table.

 <table>
 <colgroup>